VeeqoAPI/api-docs/resources/orders.md

 # Group Orders

 Resources related to the orders in the API.
+Few important things to note.
+When sending a create order POST request, everything with an ID must be created before the request.

 ## Order Collection [/orders{?since_id,created_at_min,updated_at_min,page_size,page,query,status,tags,allocated_at}]